Diabolocom-Research/HISI-interface/docs/INTEGRATION_GUIDE.md

 - 💬 **Discussions**: Ask questions in GitHub Discussions
 - 🔧 **Examples**: Look at existing backends for reference

-The ASR Interface is designed to be modular and extensible.
+The HISI Interface is designed to be modular and extensible.
 With this guide, you should be able to integrate any ASR model or engine quickly and efficiently!